timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-basics.md

 ```
 </highlight>

-Now that you have your continuous aggregate set up a [continuous aggregate refresh policy][cagg-policy].
+Now that your continuous aggregate is created, the next step is to create a [continuous aggregate refresh policy][cagg-policy].
 Without a policy, your continuous aggregate won't materialize new data as it is
 inserted into the `stocks_real_time` hypertable.
 TimescaleDB will perform real-time
 aggregation for continuous aggregates on time-buckets that have not been materialized.